 Living with a new injury or disability is not easy and everyone deals with the challenges differently.
-Some rebound quickly and for others it takes time to adapt to the new lifestyle.
-We found a couple of great website that share stories of people with Spinal Cord Injuries and other disabilities and we feel it may help you or someone you love to read the journey of others.
+Some rebound quickly and for others, it takes time to adapt to the new lifestyle.
+We found a couple of great websites that share stories of people with Spinal Cord Injuries and other disabilities and we feel it may help you or someone you love to read the journey of others.

 Story of Kristin Beale:

-“Not everyone with a SCI is as determined as Kristin Beale was after her injury, but that is what makes Kristin so amazing.
+“Not everyone with an SCI is as determined as Kristin Beale was after her injury, but that is what makes Kristin so amazing.
 When she became paralyzed, she refused to accept the limitations doctors predicted she would face as a result of her “complete” injury, and she was intent on proving them wrong.

 These days, you can just call her the Queen of Activity-Based Rehab, because that is what she utilized to gain more function than any medical doctor would have expected.
 And her accomplishments are impressive, from becoming a prolific hand cyclist to publishing a book.”